Last Updated: 17th October 2019

 If you have an email marketing campaign then you’re missing a huge opportunity by not utilising it to ask people for reviews.
 Ask people what they thought of your business or services and encourage them to write a review if they were impressed.
 You could even incorporate a call to action (CTA) on your email auto signature with a link to your Google My Review page.

-Linking to your Google My Business Review Form
+How to link to your Google My Business Review Form

 Many of your clients or customers are likely to be very busy people so if they’re going to take the time out of their day to write you a review you need to make it as easy for them as possible.
 The best way you can do this is by giving them a simple link to click on that will take them straight to your Google My Business page.
-There used to be a really simple way to do this but with the recent updates Google has made to Google My Business this is now slightly more convoluted.

 1. Search for your company by name in Google.